Stanwick, Northamptonshire, England

 (Mary was daughter of Daniel Schofield b.
 1574 Berkhamsted, Suffolk d.
 1670 Stamford CT & Sarah Petitt)

 Jonas arrived via Arabella (in the 1630 Winthrop Fleet), established himself in Watertown MA, made Freeman May 1631.
 Few years later, he helped found Wethersfield CT, first official settlement in CT.
 He soon moved to Stamford CT and became one of the leading figures in early Stamford.
 Arrived with John (cousin?).
 Both moved to Wethersfield but John did not move to Stamford with Jonas.
-Instead, he moved to Salisbury, married Deborah Winsley and started another Weed line.
+Instead, he moved to Salisbury, married Deborah Winsley and started growing weed.

 Jonas Weed II b.
 1647 CT d.
 1704 CT (age 57)